 2 Certification Results 2.1 Identification of Target of Evaluation The Target of Evaluation (TOE) for this evaluation is the NXP SmartePP on P71, version 03 00 00 10 from NXP Semiconductors Germany GmbH located in Hamburg, Germany.
 The TOE is comprised of the following main components: Delivery item type Identifier Version Hardware NXP Secure Smart Card Controller N7121 B1 Software Libraries IC Dedicated Software 9.2.3.0 Software Libraries IC Dedicated Crypto Library 0.7.6 Software 53 6D 61 72 74 65 50 50 -"SmartePP" 03 00 00 10 To ensure secure usage a set of guidance documents is provided together with the NXP SmartePP on P71, version 03 00 00 10.
 Details can be found in section 2.5 of this report.
-For a detailed and precise description of the TOE lifecycle refer to the [ST], chapter 1.5.
-2.2 Security Policy The Target of Evaluation (TOE) is the integrated circuit chip of the machine readable travel document (MRTD chip), loaded with a the native Card Operating System, smart_ePP, programmed with the Logical Data Structure (LDS) providing Extended Access Control (EAC) and optional features Supplemental Access Control (SAC) and Chip Authentication.
-TOE functionality is according to BSI Technical Guideline TR-03110 documents referenced in the [ST] and the set of Security Functional Requirements also present in the [ST] and implemented by the TOE.
-The TOE features include - Authentication mechanisms in accordance to the ICAO specification: - Extended access control (EAC), including chip authentication - Password authenticated connection establishment (PACE) - Access control to allow retrieval of sensitive data.
+For a detailed and precise description of the TOE lifecycle refer to the [ST], chapter 1.3.5.
+2.2 Security Policy The Target of Evaluation (TOE) is the integrated circuit chip of the machine readable travel document (MRTD chip), loaded with a the native Card Operating System, SmartePP, programmed with the Logical Data Structure (LDS) providing Basic Access Control (BAC) and optionally Active Authentication.
+TOE functionality is according to ICAO Documents referenced in the [ST] and the set of Security Functional Requirements defined in the [ST] and implemented by the TOE.
+The TOE features include - Authentication mechanisms in accordance to the ICAO specification: - Basic access control (BAC) - Active authentication (AA) - Access control to allow retrieval of less sensitive data.
 2.3 Assumptions and Clarification of Scope 2.3.1 Assumptions The assumptions defined in the Security Target are not covered by the TOE itself.
 These aspects lead to specific Security Objectives to be fulfilled by the TOE-Environment.
 Detailed information on these security objectives that must be fulfilled by the TOE environment can be found in section 4.2 of the [ST].
 2.3.2 Clarification of scope The evaluation did not reveal any threats to the TOE that are not countered by the evaluated security functions of the product.
 Note that the ICAO MRTD infrastructure critically depends on the objectives for the environment to be met.
 These are not weaknesses of this particular TOE, but aspects of the ICAO MRTD infrastructure as a whole.